kacper-opas/MNXB11-project/Workplan.md

 5. Mean temperature on each day of the year in Falsterbo; compare with the manual.
 (KACPER)

 STAGE 4: Figures
 1. Generate the figures.
-Make them nice with proper axes labelling, title, etc. (KACPER)
+Make them nice with proper axes labelling, title, etc. (ANDREA)

 STAGE 5: Report
 1. Write the common part: introduction and conclusion (KYRA)